dynamis-gg/dynamis-gg.github.io/content/etiquette/index.md

 +++
-title = "Party Finder Etiquette" description = "DESU etiquette for pickup groups"
+title = "Party Finder Etiquette" description = "etiquette for pickup groups"

 weight = 1
 +++
 # Party Finder Etiquette

-These etiquette conventions set out suggested standards for parties hosted on Dynamis.
+These etiquette conventions set out suggested standards for parties hosted on Dynamis and elsewhere
-While these are not rules, we ask all DESU members to follow them when playing in pickup groups.

 ## 0. Be prepared when joining a party